pantheon-systems/documentation/source/content/decoupled-sites.md

 ### Decoupled Sites

 **Decoupled Sites** run a [Node.js](https://nodejs.org/) codebase in parallel with a WordPress or Drupal site.
-It serves a use case where a domain's public traffic is delivered from a Server-Side Rendered front-end framework such as [Frontity](https://frontity.org/), [Next.js](https://nextjs.org/), or [Nuxt.js](https://nuxtjs.org/) and administrative content editing is done in a WordPress or Drupal interface.
+It serves a use case where a domain's public traffic is delivered from a server-side rendered front-end framework such as [Next.js](https://nextjs.org/) or [Gatsby]() and administrative content editing is done in a WordPress or Drupal interface.

 ![A flow diagram of the Decoupled Sites architecture](../images/decoupled/decoupled-bridge-diagram.png)